 She had donated a scarlet cape to Þuríður, so she would not take other things she wanted to dispose of or burn, and asked the goodman of Fróðá, Þóroddur, Þuríður's husband, to take her body to be buried at Skálholt.

-Her instructions were followed, but Þuríður refused to burn both the exquisite brocade bed linen nor the bed curtains.
-Against her husband's wishes, she took the items into her possession.
+Her instructions were followed, but Þuríður refused to burn both the exquisite brocade bed linen and the bed curtains.

 Þórgunna's body was carried in a coffin across Fróðárheiði heath.
-The weather was bad and when they finally arrived at the farm Nes hið neðra, in Stafholtstungur, asking for lodging and food, they were swiftly denied!
+The weather was bad, and when they finally arrived at the farm Nes hið neðra, in Stafholtstungur, asking for lodging and food, they were swiftly denied!

 Fróðárheiði heath in Snæfellsnes

-The men didn't want to carry on that night, so put Þórgunna's body in an outhouse and went to the farm where they meant to stay the night without food.
+The men didn't want to carry on that night, so they put Þórgunna's body in an outhouse and went to the farm where they meant to stay the night without food.

 Then, a sudden commotion was heard from the kitchen - astounded, the men hurried into the room where, against all belief, they saw a large naked woman cooking food.